Cultured Marble and Solid Surface Factory Layout Cultured Marble Factory Equipment Cultured Marble and Solid Surface Factory Equipment

 Setup Line

-2. After the molds are set up and waxed, you will transfer the mold to the Spray Booth where the gel coat will be applied with the Gel Coat Spray System.
+2. After the molds are set up you will transfer them to the Spray Booth where the gel coat will be applied.
+There are four types of gelcoat spray carts to choose from.
+There is a flat, a Tilt, a Rotate and a combo Tilt/Rotate.

-Gelcoat Spray Cart Tilt-Rotate Gel Coat Spray Cart
+Gelcoat Spray Booth Tilt-Rotate Gel Coat Spray Cart

 Gelcoat Curing Tunnel